EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 - vector constrain_params(unconstrained_params = <vector>)
 - vector unconstrain_params(constrained_params = <vector>)

-The model class would expose the following additional methods
+The program class would expose the following additional methods
 - tuple  params_info() would return
     - parameter names
     - lower and upper bounds, if any